-Inverse trigonometric functions class 12 NCERT solutions mainly focus on the restrictions on domains and ranges of trigonometric functions that ensure the existence of their inverses.
-This chapter's learning applies to many fields, including engineering, navigation, astronomy, architecture, and robotics.
-Experienced Careers360 experts prepared these solutions using the NCERT, following the latest CBSE guidelines.
+Inverse trigonometric functions mainly focus on the restrictions on domains and ranges of trigonometric functions that ensure the existence of their inverses.
+Understanding inverse trigonometric functions also helps students build a strong foundation for higher-level calculus and analytical mathematics.
+Also, the learning from this chapter applies to various fields, including engineering, navigation, astronomy, architecture, and robotics.
+Experienced Careers360 experts prepared these NCERT Solutions for Class 12 following the latest NCERT guidelines, making them an important study resource.
+Students prefer NCERT Solutions as they make revision easier and more effective.
+Explore NCERT Books, Solutions, Syllabus, and Exemplar Problems with Solutions for complete syllabus coverage in this link: NCERT

 Question 1: Find the principal values of the following: $\sin^{-1}\left ( \frac{-1}{2} \right )$